 Do you want an activity to energize your professional audience on thought provoking topics around now & near-future brain research and technologies?
 Use this quick icebreaker where participants vote with their feet and seats by standing up, or sitting down, to show their agreement with potential scenarios.

-This training activity was based on work supported by The Kavli Foundation.
+The Global Landscape of Neuroscience Public Engagement Efforts and the Potential Nexus of Neuroethics, the Public Engagement with Neuroscience and Society Conference, and resulting training activities were based on work supported by The Kavli Foundation.
 Any opinions, findings, and conclusions or recommendations expressed in this program are those of the authors and do not necessarily reflect the views of the Foundation.